Real Estate in Porto, Portugal

 If you are thinking about moving to Porto, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Porto can vary greatly depending on the location and size of the property.
 For instance, in the city center, you can expect to pay a higher price compared to the outskirts.
 As of recent data, the average price for an apartment in the city center may range from moderate to high, while a similar property outside the city center may cost significantly less.
 For houses, the prices can be much higher, especially for larger properties or those in desirable locations.
-It's also important to note that these are purchase prices, and rental costs can be significantly lower," explained one foreigner living in Porto, Portugal.
+It's also important to note that these are purchase prices, and rental costs can be significantly lower," said one expat in Porto.

 Should I buy or rent a home in Porto?